annaformaniuk/geosim-project/README.md

 ## Notes

-* All model outputs are saved into the `output` folder.
+* All outputs of the model without a pathogen are saved into the `output` folder.
 The folder has to exist already, otherwise Python will throw an error.
+* Correspondingly, outputs of the model where predators can get infected are saved in `outputInfectedPred`.